Big statutes! An amendment to the Constitution!

 Do we need all those changes at once?

-The justice system would have been nightmarishly unjust for twenty years - and we’d have had to carry out Article V five times.
-And those are only half of the amendments in the Bill of Rights, passed together in 1791.
+The justice system would have been nightmarishly unjust for twenty-five years - and we’d have had to carry out Article V five times.
+And those are only half of the amendments in the Bill of Rights, passed together and ratified together in 1791.
 When most people think of amendments they think of the trim paragraphs in the Bill of Rights but they add a lot of clauses to the Constitution.

 Most of the clauses here are taken from some of the more popular proposals made over the last fifteen years.